Sibylus/OldBlog/source/_posts/2013-03-07-marketing-off-campus-housing.markdown

 ---

 Property owners in college towns face unique challenges with their rental properties.
-Owning an attractive, well-priced investment suite in a high-demand area near a school can result in healthy profits, however, renting to students often means dealing with seasonal leases, subletting and co-tenancy between roommates.
+Owning an attractive, well-priced investment suite in a high-demand area near a school can result in healthy profits.
+However, renting to students often means dealing with seasonal leases, subletting and co-tenancy between roommates.

 ###Students Expect Digital Marketing